spacetelescope/jenkins_shared_ci_utils/README.md

 This Jenkins shared library provides common utility classes and functions used to support continuous integration (CI) build and test jobs for projects within the spacetelescope organization.

+Note: For jobs spawned as a result of the creation of a pull request (PR), Jenkins behaves differently than the Travis CI service (https://travis-ci.org/) in that the build will use the HEAD commit of the PR branch only, while Travis typically will run the build/test job on the _merge commit_ between the PR branch and the master branch.

 ## A Simplified Job Definition Syntax

 Functionality provided that extends the native Groovy syntax approach